onepub-dev/nginx-le/cli/README.md

 ## Namecheap
 We don't recommend using this provider.

-The Namecheap API is very crappy and requires that we update EVERY dns record to just modifiy a single record.
+The Namecheap API is very crappy and requires that we update EVERY dns record to just modify a single record.

 It is also currently limited to domains that have no more than 10 A records.
-This could be fixed but changing the requst from a HTTP GET to a POST but unfortunately Namecheap haven't documented the POST method.
+This could be fixed by changing the request from a HTTP GET to a POST but unfortunately Namecheap hasn't documented the POST method.

 CERTBOT_AUTH_PROVIDER=namecheap